favila/favila.github.io/pages/about.md

 This site is a vehicle for me to share my technical knowledge and opinions.

-Since 2019 I've been a backend engineer at [Shortcut], which has a very large and long-running Datomic database.
+From 2019 to May 2024 I was a backend engineer at [Shortcut], which has a very large and long-running Datomic database.
+I'm currently looking for a new role.

 If you want to know more about my career, check my [LinkedIn profile].